-We have a wetsuit guide already, but what about a wetsuit guide for women?
+We have a wetsuit guide already, but what about a best wetsuit guide for women?
 As a female surfer myself, I know that some wetsuit brands fit a bit different for the gals.
 So what are the best wetsuits for women?
 It really depends on a number of factors, but read on for our assessment of the top brands for surfing rubber.

 It wasn’t that long ago that only a few brands made wetsuits in a women’s cut.
 The pickings were slim, and sometimes us girls had to make do with a men’s suit now and then.
 But the times they are a’changing, and now women have a huge variety of companies and cuts to choose from.
 And not only that, but the quality has increased by quite a bit.

-Tips for selecting a women’s wetsuit:
+Tips for selecting the best women’s wetsuit:

 Fit is king (queen?)